 If you have a closed claim, but your condition is worse, you and your doctor may file a form 827 to reopen your claim.
 Again, while this sounds simple, it can be very complex.
 If your aggravation claim is denied, please contact us, so we can answer your questions.

-If you have a denied workers’ compensation claim, timing is crucial to file your appeal.
+If you have a denied Oregon workers’ compensation claim, timing is crucial to file your appeal.
 If you do not timely appeal your denied claim, you may lose your day in court.
-Miller Law will help you file the right paperwork so you protect your rights for your Oregon workers’ compensation claim.
+Miller Law will help you appeal the denial and protect the rights of your Oregon workers’ compensation claim.
+We will use our extensive experience to fight your denied claim so you get the compensation you deserve.

 In order to win your case in the Oregon work comp system, you need detailed medical evidence.
 You must have a provider who supports you, so we can get the evidence to win your claim.
 Therefore, if your provider is not supportive, you likely need to find a different provider who can help you.